jeff5/very-slow-jython/src/site/sphinx/treepython/simple_statements.rst

         keyword = (identifier? arg, expr value)
     }

-We can see that, since assignment is a statement, we have to address the interpretation of sequences of statements.
+We can see that modules and function definitions have a body attribute that is a *sequence* of statements.
-This is what leads us into careful consideration of data structures around the interpreter.
+This is what leads us into careful consideration of data structures known in python as ``code`` (to hold the sequence of statements) and ``frame`` (to hold local variable state between statements).

 We've included function definition in the ASDL, not because we're ready to tackle functions properly, but because important aspects of binding variable names only emerge once nested scopes are considered.
-It turns out that ``pass`` is a useful statement in generated examples.
+It turns out that ``pass`` is a useful statement in generated examples, and does not add much to the challenge we set ourselves.
-It shouldn't be difficult to implement.

 Visitor
 =======